AndreasArvidsson/WinDSP/README.md

 }
 ```

-* FIR text file format is one FIR tap per line as a floating point number
+* FIR text file format is one FIR tap per line as a floating point number.
-* Use "32 / 64 bits floats mono (.txt)" option in reShape to generate parameters file
+* Use "32 / 64 bits floats mono (.txt)" option in reShape to generate parameters file.
 ```
 0
 0.0000000000000000025148658985616801